 - Juvenile Offenders

 Forensic psychology counselors work with juvenile offenders in a variety of professional capacities.
 There are residential juvenile offender programs that include diagnosis, assessment, and treatment planning.
 Counselors often have the opportunity to provide therapy to clients as well as client families in their home or a variety of other community settings.
 These jobs allow a counselor to provide therapy and beneficial life-skills to groups, individuals, and families.
 Therapeutic services provided by counselors may include conflict resolution, anger management, abuse victims counseling, substance-abuse treatment and relapse prevention, and life-skills training.
-Additionally, several therapeutic programs for juvenile offenders offer multi-disciplinary treatment, so forensic counselors frequently collaborate with music, art, and movement therapists.
-This career provides several opportunities be a court liaison within the juvenille offender population.
+Additionally, several therapeutic programs for juvenile offenders offer multi-disciplinary treatment so forensic counselors frequently collaborate with music, art, and movement therapists.

 - Law Enforcement